gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 ```
 In this case the application router will send two additional headers in the responses to the client.

+**Caution:** For security reasons, the following headers must not be configured: authorization', 'cookie', and 'set-cookie'.

 ### Additional cookies configuration

 If configured, the application router will send additional cookies in its responses to the client.